edespino/cloudberry-site/docs/create-and-manage-tablespaces.md

 The tablespace associated with a database stores that database's system catalogs, temporary files created by server processes using that database, and is the default tablespace selected for tables and indexes created within the database, if no `TABLESPACE` is specified when the objects are created.
 If you do not specify a tablespace when you create a database, the database uses the same tablespace used by its template database.

-You can use a tablespace from any database in the Cloudberry Database system if you have appropriate privileges.
+You can use a tablespace from any database in the Apache Cloudberry system if you have appropriate privileges.

 ## Viewing Existing Tablespaces

-Every Cloudberry Database system has the following default tablespaces.
+Every Apache Cloudberry system has the following default tablespaces.

 - `pg_global` for shared system catalogs.
 - `pg_default`, the default tablespace.
 Used by the *template1* and *template0* databases.